 (Note: I actually gave an involuntary shudder when I typed that.
 Just so you know.)

 I have never enjoyed dolls all that much, though I can remember three from my childhood that I played with.
 The one I liked most

 one of those rag dolls that was, um, reversible? a topsy-turvy doll.
 Anyone remember those?
 It was a little white-skinned, fair-haired doll on one side, but when you flipped it over and pulled the dress down, it became a little black doll with curly hair.
 I liked her because she had a secret.
-I was too young to know about Siamese twins, but if I had, that would have likely been a draw as well.
+I was too young to know about conjoined twins, but if I had, that would have likely been a draw as well.

 (I found a picture of a topsy-turvy doll here.
 I also found this one and am now scarred for life.
 I dare you to click it.)

 When I was eight, all the girls at my school were desperate for Cabbage Patch Dolls.
 I caved to the peer pressure and begged for one too.
 My mom hinted that I would get one for my birthday–and I did.

 My mom worked really hard on it and I love her for trying to make her little girl’s dream come true, but readers?
 That doll was scary.
 I could feel its painted-on eyes staring at me through the night.
 I buried it in a pile of stuffed animals and tried not to think about it.